MALDON ARCHIVE

 E.H.
 Bentall & Co.
 Limited (1805-1984)

-During the early 1800s the Bentall family moved from Ironbridge in Shropshire to Heybridge where it established a large factory specialising in agricultural machinery.
-The company of Bentall was established in 1805 by William Bentall, as Agricultural engineers.
-In the middle of the 18th century, William Bentall designed the famous ‘Goldhanger’ plough.
-Its design was so ‘state of the art’ it remained in production until 1947.
-Over the years the Company passed from father to son – always innovative – always successful.
-Patents and designs followed rapid succession and by the late 19th century it had even diversified into the design and manufacture of yachts and motor cars.
+In the early 1800s, the Bentall family relocated from Ironbridge in Shropshire to Heybridge, where they established a significant factory focused on agricultural machinery.
+The Bentall company was founded in 1805 by William Bentall, who was recognized as an agricultural engineer.
+In the mid-18th century, William Bentall created the renowned ‘Goldhanger’ plough, which was so advanced that it remained in production until 1947.
+Over the years, the company transitioned from father to son, consistently demonstrating innovation and success.
+Numerous patents and designs emerged in quick succession, and by the late 19th century, the company had even branched out into the design and production of yachts and motor vehicles.

-The Company grew and developed, exporting its products throughout the world.
-In 1836 Edward Hammond Bentall took over the family business and expanded it further, selling the company's products throughout Britain and beyond.
-Edmund Bentall took over the business in 1889 and the range of items manufactured by the company continued to grow.
-In 1873 Edward Hammond Bentall Built a large Italianate house called The Towers at the corner of Goldhanger Road and Colchester Road in Heybridge.
+The company expanded and evolved, exporting its products globally.
+In 1836, Edward Hammond Bentall assumed control of the family business and further broadened its reach, distributing the company's products across Britain and beyond.
+In 1889, Edmund Bentall took over the business, and the variety of items produced by the company continued to increase.
+In 1873, Edward Hammond Bentall constructed a large Italianate residence known as The Towers, located at the intersection of Goldhanger Road and Colchester Road in Heybridge.

 E.H.
 Bentall & Co.
 Limited (1805-1984) continued

-The house pioneered concrete block construction and was built with ducted air heating and no fireplaces, although some were added later.
-The house was demolished in the 1953.
-The house pioneered concrete block construction and was built with ducted air heating and no fireplaces, although some were added later.
-The house was demolished in the 1953.
-By the turn of the century even cars were being manufactured, of which about a hundred were made before production was eventually discontinued, only one of which survives today.
-In the early years of the twentieth century several thousand people were employed by E H Bentall & Co.
+The residence pioneered in concrete block construction and featured ducted air heating without fireplaces, although some were added later.
+It was demolished in 1953.
+By the turn of the century, automobile manufacturing had commenced, with approximately one hundred units produced before the cessation of production, of which only one remains today.
+In the early twentieth century, several thousand individuals were employed by E H Bentall & Co.

-Only the large warehouse built in 1863 now remains, to serve as a reminder of a once substantial business.
+Only the large warehouse constructed in 1863 remains today, serving as a testament to a once-thriving enterprise.
 E.H.
-Bentall & Co Limited change their name to Bentall Simplex Limited on Thursday 31st December 1981 and remained in business for a few more years up until Wednesday 5th September 1984 when its parent company Acrow PLC went into receivership.
+Bentall & Co Limited changed its name to Bentall Simplex Limited on Thursday 31st December 1981, and continued operations for a few more years until Wednesday 5th September 1984, when its parent company, Acrow PLC, entered receivership.

 © Lloyd Blackburn 2002 - 2025.
 All rights reserved.